Youth and junior riders are welcome to join VC Revolution.

 We allow youth riders and juniors, who must be at least 12 years of age, on VC Revolution club runs subject to the following conditions:

-- Prior to the ride youth/junior riders or their parents/legal guardian should notify the club that they will be attending the forthcoming club ride, as advertised on our Facebook page.
+- Prior to the ride youth (u16) and junior (16-17) riders or their parent/legal guardian should notify the club that they will be attending the forthcoming club ride, as advertised on our VCR Members Facebook page.

 - On the day, youths and juniors must make themselves known to the ride leader before the start of the ride.

-- All youth and junior riders should be accompanied by a parent or legal guardian.
+- All youth (u16) riders must be accompanied for the duration of the ride by a parent or legal guardian.

-- If the youth/junior is not a club member and is not accompanied by a parent, then we require the junior to produce a completed and signed parental consent form.
+- If a guest junior rider is not a club member and is not accompanied by a parent or legal guardian, then we require the junior to produce a completed and signed parental consent form.

-- If not accompanied by a parent, and to comply with British Cycling Best Practice Guidelines, ride leaders will appoint two responsible adults to ensure the youth/junior rider is not left on their own during the ride.
+- If not accompanied by a parent, and to comply with British Cycling Best Practice Guidelines, ride leaders will appoint two responsible adults to ensure the junior rider is not left on their own during the ride (youth riders need to be with a parent or legal guardian).

 VC Revolution Cycling Club is committed to: